BTCIncognito/bitcoinincognito/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the btcid tests manually, launch src/test/test_btci .
+To run the xbid tests manually, launch src/test/test_xbi .

-To add more btcid tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more xbid tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the btci-qt tests manually, launch src/qt/test/btci-qt_test
+To run the xbi-qt tests manually, launch src/qt/test/xbi-qt_test

-To add more btci-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more xbi-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.